Cookies

 - The sessionStorage object is

-often than localStorage. - The sessionStorage exists only within the
+used much lessoften than localStorage. - The sessionStorage exists only within the

-.- It is bound not only to the origin, but also to the browser tab
+current browser tab.- It is bound not only to the origin, but also to the browser tab

 - The data is stored for

-only one session
+only one session. - It

-, butnot closing/opening the tab
+survives page refresh, butnot closing/opening the tab.

 sessionStorage.setItem('test', 1);